 Mr. McAdam’s full biography can be found here.

-We are pleased to award Kiva.org, the world’s first and largest crowdfunding platform for social good, with our Socially Conscious Leader of the Year Award.
-Matt Flannery, Co-founder and CEO of Kiva.org will be accepting the award on behalf of the organization.
+Kiva.org, the world’s first and largest crowdfunding platform for social good, was honored in 2013 with the first-ever Socially Conscious Leader of the Year Award.
+Premal Shah, President of Kiva.org accepted the award on behalf of the organization.

-At the 2013 Medal of Achievement dinner, we will also be honoring Entrepreneur of the Year, Dan Rosenweig, President and CEO of Chegg, for his work in changing the landscape of education technology.
+Dan Rosenweig, President and CEO of Chegg, was honored as TechAmerica’s 2013 Entrepreneur of the Year for his work in changing the landscape of education technology.
 Prior to his current position at Chegg, Dan served as President and Chief Executive Officer of Guitar Hero and Chief Operating Officer at Yahoo!
 You can read his full biography here.

 |1959||H. Leslie Hoffman||Hoffman Radio|